 I enjoy conundrums in movies.
 I like thinking about them.
 I like unpacking them and sifting through the evidence that the movie gives us, in order to try and make sense of it all.
 I like coming to my own conclusions and then watching you guys dismantle them all one by one! hahahah.
 But all that to say, the South Korean film, The Believer is a fantastic little movie conundrum that is worth trying to figure out.
 I mean, the move is twisty and turny from beginning to end.
 But we need to talk.
 So, here we go – Korean Movie The Believer Ending Explained.

 If you haven’t seen the movie The Believer, I’ve got a little treat for you.
-But make sure you watch it first (here or here) before you go any further, because this thing is going to get spoilery immediately.
+But make sure you watch it first at one of the links below:

 Believer Movie Walkthrough